apple-juju/ADA_Chilling_Effects/index.md

 <img src=".\images\privacy.png">

-To get a better sense of how this compares to other Wikipedia articles view trends we can plot it against a control group made up of articles that got a rating of less than 2 in our crowdsourcing.
+Here again, results are unambiguous: there is a lasting change of trend after the interruption, with the total number of pageviews shrinking.
+Let us take a look at the possible causes:
+- People felt reassured enough by GDPR adoption to not have to protect their privacy by themselves
+- People were more interested in privacy-related topics before GDPR adoption, since the topic was probably more discussed in media than after, like most of laws

+In order to either confirm or contradict these conjectures, we have to compare these results with our comparison articles - the ones that got a rating of less than 2 in our crowdsourcing -, in order to see if articles less informative on privacy protection followed the same trend or not.

 <img src=".\images\privacy_control_1.png">

+We easily see that secular trend and change in slope are very close to one another for both series.

+From this, we can guess that our first conjecture, i.e. that people felt reassured enough by GDPR adoption to not have to protect their privacy by themselves, is likely to be false.
+Indeed, if it were a significant phenomenon, the change in trend would be significantly more important for privacy-related articles, which is not the case.

+However, it seems to confirm a variation of the second conjecture where people simply lose interest in topics related to GDPR in general as this topic likely disappears from the media after its adoption.

-Furthermore, we can compare our trend to that of the most popular Wikipedia articles of 2015, 2016 and 2017 (the years studied for the GDPR-related articles)
+We further compare our dataset to that of the most popular Wikipedia articles of 2015, 2016 and 2017 (the years studied for the GDPR-related articles).

 <img src=".\images\privacy_control_2.png">

+This shows that our set of privacy-related articles mostly follows general Wikipedia trend.

 ## Conclusion